Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Introduction

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:method}, we introduce the problem setup, review existing approaches for missing data analysis, and provide a structured review of recently developed PB inference methods.
-The simulation design is also described in Section~\ref{sec:method}.
+In Section~\ref{sec:method}, we introduce the problem setup, review existing approaches for missing data analysis, and provide a structured review of PB inference methods developed so far.
+The simulation design is introduced in Section~\ref{sec:data_simulation_settings}.
 In Section~\ref{sec:simulation-results}, we present the simulation results and provide theoretical explanations for the findings.
 In Section~\ref{sec:gwas}, we conduct GWAS of six laboratory biomarkers using AoU data to perform further empirical comparison.
 In Section~\ref{sec:discussion}, we discuss the results from both the simulations and the analysis of AoU data, and conclude the paper with the limitations and potential directions for future research.